jonhjelm/docs-and-training/README.md

 ### Advanced topics
 * [Using workflows inside workflows](workflow_creation/advanced_workflow_nesting.md):
-  One of the great strengths of the CloudFlow workflow concepts is that one can use complete workflows as services inside another workflow.
+  One of the great strengths of the SemWES workflow concepts is that one can use complete workflows as services inside another workflow.
 Learn about this workflow nesting here.